You’ve probably heard of the Mayan ruins of Tulum in Mexico, right?

 The Castillo (or castle) is the building that really gets you gawking.

-Tulum’s main pyramid, it’s the largest structure (25 feet high) and the one closest to the sea.
+Tulum’s main pyramid, it’s the largest and tallest building (25 feet high) and the one closest to the sea.
 When Catherwood and Stephens arrived by sea, El Castillo is probably the building they first saw.

 The Templo de los Frescos (Temple of the Frescoes or Paintings) is also noteworthy.